KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_signCallback.md

 The `SignCallback` defines an interface between the SDK and an arbitrary signing strategy.
 May it be a ledger, an air gapped phone or your browser extension.
 The interface is generic enough to support implementations for all these security measures.
-There are three different flavours of the `SignCallback`.

 ## SignCallbacks Family